Adviser Glass Lewis flags risks from Adani 'unconscionable conduct'

-MELBOURNE, July 6 (Reuters) - Proxy advisory firm Glass Lewis has recommended shareholders vote against the reelection of a member of Adani Enterprises' (ADEL.NS) risk committee after an Australian court criticised "unconscionable conduct" in its Australian port business.
+MELBOURNE (Reuters) - Proxy advisory firm Glass Lewis has recommended shareholders vote against the reelection of a member of Adani Enterprises’ risk committee after an Australian court criticised “unconscionable conduct” in its Australian port business.

 Adani Enterprises’ Australian unit, Bravus Mining & Resources, has been involved in a controversial project to develop the Carmichael mine in Queensland to sell thermal coal into India, despite concerns about global warming.